Joint Gaussian Graphical Model Estimation: A Survey: Joint Graphical Models using Coarse-grained Structure

 \citet{hao2017simultaneous} proposed simultaneous clustering and estimation (SCAN) procedure that addresses the case when the heterogeneous data are missing group labels, e.g., when the groups are latent or unknown.
 SCAN partitions the unlabeled data into $K$ clusters and simultaneously imposes a homogeneous structure across groups using the GGL penalty.
 Given $n$ unlabeled observations ${\bm x}_i,\;i=1,\hdots,n$, with the density function $l({\bm x},{\bm\mu},{\bm\Omega})=\sum_{k=1}^K\pi_kl_k({\bm x}; {\bm\mu}^{(k)},{\bm\Omega}^{(k)})$, where $\pi_k$ is the probability that ${\bm x}_i$ belongs to the $k$-th group and $l_k({\bm x}; {\bm\mu}^{(k)},{\bm\Omega}^{(k)})=\log\{\det({\bm\Omega}^{(k)})\}-\tr\{({\bm x}-{\bm\mu}^{(k)})({\bm x}-{\bm\mu}^{(k)})^\top{\bm\Omega}^{(k)}\}$.
 SCAN solves the following optimization problem:

-Note that the first two terms of ${\bm P}_{SCAN}({\bm\mu},{\bm\Omega})$ correspond to the GGL penalty function and the third term is the $\ell_1$-norm penalty, used to encourage sparsity.
+{ Note that the first two terms of ${\bm P}_{SCAN}({\bm\mu},{\bm\Omega})$ correspond to the GGL penalty function and the third term is the $\ell_1$-norm penalty, used for encouraging the sparsity of the mean vectors.
+Such regularization is common in the context of high-dimensional data, where many variables contain limited information about the clustering structure.
+Hence, placing a sparse penalty function realizes selection of informative variables~\citep{pan2007penalized, sun2012regularized}.}

-There are several other methods that use the regularization approach to estimate the joint structure. \citet{shan2018joint} proposed the joint adaptive graphical lasso (JAGL) procedure that introduces a weighted $\ell_1$ penalty term to tackle problems with unbalanced data. \citet{bilgrau2020targeted} proposed the targeted fused ridge estimator (TFRE) that uses an additional $\ell_2$ penalty term that incorporates target matrices as prior information to stabilize the estimation process.
-Finally, the joint greedy equivalence search (JointGES) procedure uses an $\ell_0$ penalty term to jointly estimate directed acylic graphs~\citep{wang2020high}.\\
+There are several other methods that use the regularization approach to estimate the joint structure. \citet{shan2018joint} proposed the Joint Adaptive Graphical Lasso (JAGL) procedure that introduces a weighted $\ell_1$ penalty term to tackle problems with unbalanced data. \citet{bilgrau2020targeted} proposed Targeted Fused Ridge Estimator (TFRE) that uses an additional $\ell_2$ penalty term that incorporates target matrices as prior information to stabilize the estimation process. { In addition, an R-package `rags2ridges' provides an implementation of TFRE~\citep{bilgrau2020targeted}.} \\